-Country IHR need Potential PHE IHR project interventions Proposed mechanism Sustainability Pakistan office (co- funded by WHO). established systems in other project countries Global and regional agencies: WHO / Africa CDC Needs identified through engagement with WHO Continued support to WHO to implement post- Ebola lessons learned Priority support to WHO AFRO and new WHO Health Emergencies Programme as key routes to improving WHO response to emergencies Support development of effective collaboration between WHO and new Africa CDC Support the Monitoring and Evaluation framework for IHR Supporting WHO's IHR strengthening processes Monitoring and Evaluation Framework: Joint External Evaluations and Country Planning processes Integration of health security and health system strengthening work through health workforce capacity building plan, and targeted training of local health workers.
+Country IHR need Potential PHE IHR project interventions Proposed mechanism Sustainability WHO / Africa CDC Continued support to WHO to implement post- Ebola lessons learned Priority support to WHO AFRO and new WHO Health Emergencies Programme as key routes to improving WHO response to emergencies Support development of effective collaboration between WHO and new Africa CDC Support the Monitoring and Evaluation framework for IHR Monitoring and Evaluation Framework: Joint External Evaluations and Country Planning processes Integration of health security and health system strengthening work through health workforce capacity building plan, and targeted training of local health workers.
 Working with WHO AFRO to develop a regional plan Establish twinning / exchange partnerships for improvement between national public health institutes (NPHIs) across AFRO region.
-Supporting role out and training for EOCs through Provide WHO with access to a pool of technical expertise for the duration of the project.
-This will include monitoring and evaluation expertise; senior surveillance and laboratory strengthening expertise; senior chemicals and environmental hazards expertise and access to resources such as ToxBase and NPIS; plus EPRR expertise for developing EOCnet.
+Supporting role out and training for EOCs through the WHO EOC-NET initiative Capacity development at regional and country levels on surveillance and emergency preparedness and response linked to initiatives such as the global health fellows programme, and other appropriate public health technical and leadership programmes monitoring and evaluation expertise; senior surveillance and laboratory strengthening expertise; senior chemicals and environmental hazards expertise and access to resources such as ToxBase and NPIS; plus EPRR expertise for developing EOCnet.
 This expertise will predominantly be UK-based, deploying for WHO as and when needed.
-PHE will also dedicate specific resources to WHO AFRO - including an Ethiopia or other hub-country-based surge capacity training facility and Africa wide resources, delivered through WHO AFRO and in partnership with Africa CDC; locally recruited resources, and in-country Working with WHO provides significant sustainability to PHE's IHR strengthening project.
-WHO is a stable and influential global organisation.
+PHE will also dedicate specific resources to WHO AFRO - including an Ethiopia or other hub-country- based surge capacity training facility and Africa wide resources, delivered through WHO AFRO and in partnership with Africa CDC; locally recruited resources, and in-country PHE EPRR and chemical hazards, to build capacity across the region. and influential global organisation.
 By developing WHO's capacity and supporting the development of global IHR resources, PHE supports WHO to extend its reach and expertise to a number of neglected and vulnerable countries.
 Following the end of the IHR project, PHE will continue to support WHO through long-lasting links such as hosting WHO Collaborating Centres, contributing to JEEs and providing resources and expertise as needed.
 Resources developed by PHE will be available via WHO online repositories.